USS Lead Superfund Site: Remediation efforts

+View across the former site of the West Calumet Housing Complex in 2026.

 The USS Lead site was added to the Superfund National Priorities List in 2009, after years of proposals and testing.
 According to the EPA, an agreement has been reached for the continued cleanup of the Site.
 The EPA and the State of Indiana have identified several responsible parties.
 The parties include United States Metals Refining Company who owned the USS Lead Facility, Atlantic Richfield Company who owned the Anaconda Facility, and the Chemours Company who owned the DuPont facility.
 Under the Administrative Settlement Agreement and Order on Consent (ASAOC), these responsible parties will reimburse the EPA "$18 million for its past cleanup costs at the site, and pay for future state and EPA oversight costs".
 The EPA plans to enter into a Prospective Purchaser Agreement (PPA) with Industrial Development Advantage (IDA) of East Chicago LLC, who will continue the clean-up efforts of the site.

 The remediation starts with taking a sample of the soil and ground water, from there workers will dig up and remove contaminated soil, about 2 feet deep, and replace it with clean soil, including 6 inches of topsoil.
 Then they will put sod on the clean soil.
 The soil will then be taken to a licensed landfill for proper disposal.
 The sites will then be monitored for additional hazards.
 All work will be done at no cost to the homeowner.
 The site is expected to be finished cleaning by summer 2024.

 After demolition of the West Calumet Housing Complex in 2019, the City of East Chicago made an agreement with the IDA, calling for the development of a warehouse and transportation center.
 According to reporter Rebecca Thiele of NPR, to allow for this new development the zoning classification changed from residential to light industrial, meaning the site "won't be cleaned up to stricter, residential standards and people who were forced to move out of the housing complex, can't move back".
 East Chicago had initially told residents of the WCHC that the site would become housing again after clean-up was finished.
 This has led to multiple lawsuits being filed in state and federal courts.
 Marilyn Odendahl of The Indiana Lawyer says the plaintiffs are "seeking damaged for physical and neurological injuries".
 The plaintiffs "allege public and private officials knew about the toxic mess for years before telling the public", a claim that is supported by the EPA findings in 1985 of elevated lead levels.
 Other claims include that the "manufacturing defendants failed to reveal the full extent of the contamination".
 Residents of the WCHC are upset that the state continued to build the WCHC on land that was known to be contaminated, and despite this knowledge allowed residents and their children to live on the land.
 Exposing them to high levels of lead and causing a "myriad of disorders and health problems".